imazen/resizer-web/content/pages/licenses/contribute.md

 *This contribution agreement grants us non-exclusive copyright and patent licenses to your contributions, and absolves you of warranty obligations.
 It is based on the Apache Individual Contributor License Agreement.*

-When contributing source code to any Imazen project, your contributions must be accompanied by the following statement:
+When contributing source code to any Imazen project, your contributions must be accompanied by the following statement (either via e-mail or (preferably) in the commit message):

     I release these contributions under the terms of the Imazen Contributor Agreement V1.0 (http://imageresizing.net/licenses/contribute), the terms of which I accept and agree.